getlittletech/wordcloud/README.md

 - install Docker
 - install Yarn
 - checkout the repo (https://github.com/getlittletech/wordcloud)
-- run the following commands (could be improved..): cd ./external_api_service/ yarn install cd ../ cd ../wordcloud_service/ yarn install cd .. docker-compose up

-- i.e. one should run "docker-compose up" from the root directory of the project after installing the dependencies with yarn in both subprojects
+- run the following command from the root directory of the project: docker-compose up

 2. What is left